 Kathy had an elementary education major from BYU.
 The state of California would not acknowledge the elementary education major and issued her a temporary teaching credential until she finished a major that they would acknowledge.
 She chose a fine arts major and attended Cal State Long Beach to finish up.
-Certainly classes like "the history of rock and roll" helped her be a better elementary teacher.
-She took an art class that had a very different instructior.
+Certainly, classes like "The History of Rock and Roll" helped her be a better elementary teacher.
+She took an art class that had a very different instructor.
 He had very specific tastes.
-Each student had to do assigned art work and when turned in the instructor would grade it.
+Each student had to do assigned artwork, and when turned in, the instructor would grade it.
 An F would count as 50%.
-But he often refused to even grade the art piece and gave a 0% grade, lower than an F. One time the assignment was to do a sculpture of a nude.
-This was a delemna for Kathy as this just didn't fit our religious standards.
-Kathy approached the instructor to ask what he was hoping to accomplish with the sculpture.
+But he often refused to even grade the art piece and gave a 0% grade, lower than an F. One time, the assignment was to make a nude sculpture.
+This was a dilemma for Kathy as this just didn't fit our religious standards.
+Kathy asked the instructor what he hoped to accomplish with the sculpture.
 He gave her the skill set he hoped to see applied.
 Kathy decided to do a sculpture of a boy fishing on a rock.
 She turned it in, expecting a 0.
 Actually, everyone in the class except her got a 0.
-Only her sculpture got a grade.
+Only her sculpture got the only passing grade.

 While I was still in college, we decided to buy a house.
-As you can imagine, with a beginning teacher’s salary and my very slim salary, the budget for a house was very limited.
+As you can imagine, with a beginning teacher’s salary and my very slim salary from my job after school, the budget for a house was very limited.
 Dorothy Benson, a longtime family friend from church, became our realtor.
 And she came through with a fixer on Artesia Court in Bellflower.
 It was tiny, with only 900 square feet.
 300 feet of that square footage was an apartment that we rented out for $75 per month, half of our house payment of $150 per month.
 The house needed a lot of work.
 We replaced the electrical service.
 (Kathy’s father was a professional electrician.)
 We replaced the roof, carpets, paint, and landscaping.
 We created a laundry room.
 It was a cute little house when we were done.
 We bought it for $17,500 and sold it two years later for $30,000.
 When Melissa came along, we needed more room.
-By this time, I had finished school and we started house hunting again.
+By this time, I had finished school, and we started house hunting again.

 Kathy taught for several years in Watts but was burned out fighting with a new school principal who thought that only African American teachers were capable of teaching African American students.
 He took every opportunity to criticize and embarrass her.
 She had been excellent with the kids, but the administrator didn't want her in that neighborhood.
 She then spent two years working as a buyer for a manufacturing company.
 Then, when the pregnancy finally worked out, plans were made for her to change to a career as a homemaker.

-Copyright © 2024 Ron & Kathy's Site - All Rights Reserved.
+Copyright © 2025 Ron & Kathy's Site - All Rights Reserved.

 Powered by GoDaddy